MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

     std::vector<int> numbers = {1, 2, 3, 4, 5, 6};
     auto results = numbers | std::views::filter([](int n){ return n % 2 == 0; })
                            | std::views::transform([](int n){ return n * 2; });

+## range adaptor

-> What is a range adaptor:
+What is a range adaptor:
 A range adaptor is an object that can be combined with a range in order to produce a new range.
     https://www.fluentcpp.com/2017/01/12/ranges-stl-to-the-next-level/
     With the following collection of numbers: